-Tools like Email Meter can help you discover exactly how bad the problem has become by providing analytics and reports on your email usage.
+Tools like Email Analytics can help you discover exactly how bad the problem has become by providing analytics and reports on your email usage.
 Actually solving the problem, however, requires both rules and tools that help you clear the clutter for good.

-Here’s the problem with Inbox Zero (or any other inbox-clearing system): not every message that winds up in your inbox requires immediate action.
+Here’s the problem with inbox zero (or any other inbox-clearing system): not every message that winds up in your inbox requires immediate action.

 That message from a client that needs a follow-up at the end of the week?
 If you take it out of your primary inbox, you need a method for both remembering that you have a pending item and for calling your message back when it’s needed.

 Sure, you can do that manually.
 And you can set up tasks in your favorite to-do list manager to remind yourself to go hunt down the email that needs your attention.
 But since both of these approaches increase the potential for human error, automation is the way to go.